Adaptive feature capture method for solving partial differential equations with near singular solutions: Numerical Experiments

 Consider the two-dimensional Heat equation in $\Omega\times(0,T]=(-1,1)^2\times(0,2]$,

 the exact solution is given by

 The Dirichlet boundary condition $g(x,y,t)$ on $\partial \Omega\times(0,T]$, the initial condition $h(x,y)$ on $\Omega$ and the function $f(x,y,t)$ are given by the exact solution.
 For this example, we use the Crank-Nicolson scheme for time discretization and apply the AFCM with $K$ adaptive iterations at each time step.
 The collocation points and feature functions after the adaptation of the previous time step are used as the initial collocation points and feature functions of the next time step.
 We set $\alpha=1000$, the number of time steps $N = 10$, the time interval $dt = 0.2$, $m = 1.26 \times 10^6$ and Algorithm \ref{alg:Algorithm 1} is employed to estimate $\boldsymbol{\phi}(x,y,t)$.

-The initial shape parameter $\gamma_n$ and the relative errors for $\boldsymbol{\phi}(x,y,t)$ at the final $(k = K)$ iteration and $T=2.0$ with $K=0,4$ and different $J_n$ are summarized in Table \ref{Table:6}.
+The initial shape parameter $\gamma_n$ and the relative errors for $\boldsymbol{\phi}(x,y,t)$ at the final $(k = K)$ iteration and $T=2.0$ with $K=0,4$, as well as the computational time and peak GPU memory consumption of the full adaptive procedure, are summarized in Table \ref{Table:6} for different $J_n$.
 For $J_n=4000$, Figure \ref{fig:fig11} and Figure \ref{fig:fig12} display the exact solution $\boldsymbol{\phi}$, the approximate solutions $\tilde{\boldsymbol{\phi}}_{k}$, and the local surfaces of approximate solution $\tilde{\phi}_k$ on $[\frac{t}{10}-0.1,\frac{t}{10}+0.1]^2$ at the final $(k = K)$ iteration and $t =0.2, 1.0, 2.0$ with $K=0,4$.
 The partition hyperplane density, the collocation points and the shape parameters with $K=4$ and $J_n=4000$ at the final $(k = K)$ iteration and $t =0.2, 1.0, 2.0$ are shown in Figure \ref{fig:fig13}, which shows that the positions of the concentration of the partition hyperplane and the collocation points, as well as the positions of the changes in the shape parameters, move with the shift of the peak position of the solution.
+This indicates that AFCM can effectively integrate time discretization strategies (e.g., the Crank-Nicolson scheme) to achieve spatiotemporal adaptivity, making it suitable for PDEs with moving singularities or transient behaviors.